pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 A BN curve {{BN05}} is one of the instantiations of pairing-friendly curves proposed in 2005.
 A pairing over BN curves constructs optimal Ate pairings.

 A BN curve is defined by elliptic curves E and E' parameterized by some well chosen integer t.
-E is defined over F\_p, where p is more than or equal to 5, and E(F\_p) has a subgroup of order r.
+E is defined over F\_p, where p is a prime more than or equal to 5, and E(F\_p) has a subgroup of prime order r.
-The characteristic p and the order r are prime numbers parameterized by
+The characteristic p and the order r are parameterized by

         p = 36 * t^4 + 36 * t^3 + 24 * t^2 + 6 * t + 1
         r = 36 * t^4 + 36 * t^3 + 18 * t^2 + 6 * t + 1